ravendb/docs/Chapter01.rst

 The logical conclusion of this approach is that a single application may have several different data stores.
 While I wouldn't go out of my way to try to use any data store technology that exists out there in a project, I wouldn't balk from using the best data store technology for the application purposes.
 The idea is to choose the best match for what we need to do, not to just use whatever is already there whatever it fits our purposes or not.

-That said, be aware that it only make sense to introduce a new data store technology to a project if the benefit of having multiple data stores outwieght the cost.
+That said, be aware that it only make sense to introduce a new data store technology to a project if the benefit of having multiple data stores outweigh the cost.
 If I need to support user defined fields, I would gravitate very quickly to a document database, rather than try to implement that on top of a RDBMS.

 .. warning:: Don't forget about the RDBMS

   Despite the name, NosQL actually stands for Not Only SQL.
 The main point is that the problem isn't with the RDBMS as a technology, the problem is that for many people, data storage *is* RDBMS.
 When choosing a data storage technology
   I always take care to include RDBMS in the mix as well.
-RDBMS is an incredibely powerful tool and should not be discarded just because there are younger and sexier contenders in the ring.
+RDBMS is an incredibly powerful tool and should not be discarded just because there are younger and sexier contenders in the ring.

 When is NoSQL a poor choice?
 ============================
-After spending so long extoling the benefits of the various NoSQL solutions, I would like to point out at least one scenario where I haven't seen a good NosQL solution for the RDBMS: Reporting.
+After spending so long extolling the benefits of the various NoSQL solutions, I would like to point out at least one scenario where I haven't seen a good NosQL solution for the RDBMS: Reporting.
 One of the great things about RDBMS is that given the information that it already have, it is very easy to massage the data into a lot of interesting forms.
 That is especially important when you are trying to do things like give the user the ability to analyze the data on their own, such as by providing the user with a report tool that allows them to query, aggregate and manipulate the data to their heart's content.

 While it is certainly possible to produce reports on top of a NoSQL store, you wouldn't be able to come close to the level of flexibility that a RDMBS will offer.
-That is one of the major benefits of the RDBMS, its flexbility.
+That is one of the major benefits of the RDBMS, its flexibility.
 The NoSQL solutions will tend to outperform the RDBMS solution (as long as you stay in the appropriate niche for each NoSQL solution) and they certainly have better scalability story than the RDBMS, but for user driven reports, the RDBMS is still my tool of choice.